 Studying towards a Bachelor of Arts in Education

-As a prospect for a gold medal for New Zealand at the 2016 Olympic Games, Angie is focused on her running, but enthusiastic about her other ambition – to become a teacher.
+After a year off training and competing in the 2016 Olympic Games in Rio, Angie is focused on her running, but enthusiastic about her other ambition – to become a teacher.

 ‘I train six days a week, and I absolutely love it!
 During term time I am busy studying as well.
 I really like that balance between running and studying, as I need some outside stimulation,’ she says.

-‘I have always wanted to be a teacher, but I thought the three-year full-time teaching degree would be too full-on , so the BA in Education was a great option – and meant I could take courses in other subjects as well, which has been really interesting.
+‘I have always wanted to be a teacher, but I thought the three-year full-time teaching degree would be too full-on with my running schedule and travelling the world to race, so the BA in Education was a great option – and meant I could take courses in other subjects as well, which has been really interesting.
 I can then go on to do a postgraduate teaching qualification.’

 Angie spends a lot of time away from home with her sport, and has benefited from the flexible structure of her degree.

 ‘I can choose how many courses I take each semester, so I have time to train and compete as well as work towards my degree.
 Most winters I am away in Europe competing, but it has been quite manageable.’

 Angie’s running has led to her competing on the world stage, and she hopes to continue all the way to the top.